rohansanjay/reading/Biographies/Tuesdays_With_Morrie.md

 ### Interesting Quotes

 - "Accept that past as the past, without denying it or discarding it"
+- "ALS is like a lit candle: it melts your nerves and leaves your body in a pile of wax"
 - "Learn to forgive yourself and forgive others"
 - "Life is a series of pulls back and forth.
 You want to do one thing, but you are bound to do something else.
 Something hurts you, yet you know it shouldn't.
 You take certain things for granted, even when you know you should never take anything for granted."
 - "Love wins.
 Love always wins."